Terms and Conditions

-Goods and Materials: the goods and materials (or any part of them) set out in the Supplier’s quotation.
+Goods and Materials: the goods and materials (or any part of them) set out in SMC’s quotation.

-Goods and Materials Specification: any specification for the Goods and Materials, including any relevant plans or drawings, that is agreed in writing by the Client and the Supplier.
+Goods and Materials Specification: any specification for the Goods and Materials, including any relevant plans or drawings, that is agreed in writing by the Client and SMC.

-Order: the Client’s order for the supply of Goods and Materials and/or Services, as set out in the Client’s written acceptance of the Supplier’s quotation.
+Order: The Client’s order for the supply of Goods and Materials and/or Services, as set out in the Client’s written acceptance of the SMC’s estimate.

-Personal Data: has the meaning set out in section 1(1) of the Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Client is the Data Controller and in relation to which the Supplier is providing services under the Contract.
+Personal Data: has the meaning set out in section 1(1) of the Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Client is the Data Controller and in relation to which SMC is providing services.

 Processing and process: have the meaning set out in section 1(1) of the Data Protection Act 1998.

-Services: the services supplied by the Supplier to the Client as set out in the Supplier’s quotation.
+Services: the services supplied by SMC to the Client as set out in the SMC’s estimate.